HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/sg-vscode.md

 ### Unique Features of ast-grep

-ast-grep uses the tree-sitter library, a fast and robust parser for many programming languages. ast-grep allows you to write queries using a simple pattern syntax that resembles code and apply them to files or directories of code.
+ast-grep uses the tree-sitter library, a fast and robust parser for many programming languages. ast-grep allows you to write queries using a simple [pattern syntax](https://ast-grep.github.io/guide/pattern-syntax.html#meta-variable) that resembles code and apply them to files or directories of code.
 Some of the unique features of ast-grep are:

 - It supports many languages, including JavaScript, TypeScript, Python, Ruby, Java, C#, Go, Rust, and more.
-You can also add support for new languages by registering tree-sitter grammars in the configuration.
+You can also add support for new languages by [registering tree-sitter grammars](https://ast-grep.github.io/advanced/custom-language.html) in the configuration.
-- It is written in Rust, which makes it very fast and memory-efficient.
+- It is [written in Rust](https://github.com/ast-grep/ast-grep), which makes it very fast and memory-efficient.
 It can process large codebases in a matter of seconds.
-- It has a rich set of options and flags, such as recursive search, dry run, interactive mode, color output, and more.
+- It has a [rich set of options](https://ast-grep.github.io/reference/cli.html) and flags, such as dry run, interactive mode, color output, and more.
 You can customize your SSR experience to suit your needs and preferences.

 But, ast-grep until now only has a command-line interface.
 Can we have its power right near our hands instead of switching between terminals and editors?